 Expect good sound quality for the price– more than good enough for conference calls and an occasional Netflix movie.
 Being a gaming headset, the Kraken is specifically optimized for boosting vocal frequencies.
-Expected to hear your colleagues loud and clear on those Zoom meetings.
+Expect to hear your colleagues loud and clear on Zoom/Skype meetings.

 On the flip side– despite being substantially cheaper than the Bose 700– the Kraken boasts one big advantage: the boom mic.
 With a proper boom microphone that protrudes outward in front of your mouth– the headset is sure to capture your voice from the best position for colleagues to hear loud and clear.
 No more muffled speech.

 Lastly, the users of the Kraken X Ultralight have praised the headset for one peculiar but noteworthy reason: they fit well with glasses.
 Which isn’t the case for many headphones on the market.

 The Apple AirPods were the first true wireless earbuds.
 With a crisp audio delivery and comfortable fit (for the pro model, at least)– it makes conference calls just as pleasurable as listening to music.

 Headphones tend to be bulky and accumulate sweat over time.
 So are AirPods really a better option?